My 16-year-old son tried to kill himself.

 The next morning, the psychiatrist from the hospital called with a diagnosis of severe depression.
 “My son is depressed and suicidal.
 How did everyone miss the warning signs?” we asked ourselves, as we replayed his recent behavior in our minds.

-Alex had not displayed the more typical signs of depression, like a change in grades or notably sad moods.
+Alex had not displayed the more typical signs of depression in high school students, like a change in grades or notably sad moods.

 But we came to understand that there had been changes in his behavior that we had dismissed as normal adolescence.